pyplan/pyplan-docs/Sphincs Documentation for Pyplan.md

  - The table of contents is in the index.rst file
  - A new installation of Sphinx will overwrite both files so make shure of replace them with the files in the Pyplan's repository.

+Pull the files form the repository so yo have the latest versions of the markdown files in /source